 - embracelegend: false (default) = include legend in plot, max.
 2 columns with dataset names in legend; true = write extra file with legend, max.
 7 dataset names per column in legend, alternative observational dataset(s) will be plotted as a red star and labeled "altern. ref. dataset" in legend (only if dataset is of class "OBS") - estimate_obs_uncertainty: true = estimate observational uncertainties from mean values (assuming fractions of obs.
-RMSE from documentation of the obs data); only available for "CERES-EBAF", "MODIS", "MODIS-L3"; false = do not estimate obs. uncertainties from mean values - filename_add: legacy feature: arbitrary string to be added to all filenames of plots and netcdf output produced (default = "")
+RMSE from documentation of the obs data); only available for "CERES-EBAF", "MODIS", "MODIS-L3"; false = do not estimate obs. uncertainties from mean values - filename_add: legacy feature: arbitrary string to be added to all filenames of plots and netcdf output produced (default = "") - legend_filter: do not show individual datasets in legend that are of project "legend_filter" (default = "")

-- mask_ts_sea_ice: true = mask T < 272 K as sea ice (only for variable "ts"); false = no additional grid cells masked for variable "ts" - styleset: "CMIP5", "DEFAULT" (if not set, clouds_taylor.ncl will create a color table and symbols for plotting) - timemean: time averaging; annualclim (default) = 1 plot annual mean; seasonalclim = 4 plots (DJF, MAM, JJA, SON) - valid_fraction: used for creating sea ice mask (mask_ts_sea_ice = true): fraction of valid time steps required to mask grid cell as valid data
+- mask_ts_sea_ice: true = mask T < 272 K as sea ice (only for variable "ts"); false = no additional grid cells masked for variable "ts" - multiobs_exclude: list of observational datasets to be excluded when calculating uncertainty estimates from multiple observational datasets (see also multiobs_uncertainty) - multiobs_uncertainty: calculate uncertainty estimates from multiple observational datasets (true, false); by default, all "obs", "obs6", "obs4mips" and "native6" datasets are used; any of such datasets can be explicitly excluded when also specifying "multiobs_exclude" - styleset: "CMIP5", "DEFAULT" (if not set, clouds_taylor.ncl will create a color table and symbols for plotting) - timemean: time averaging; annualclim (default) = 1 plot annual mean; seasonalclim = 4 plots (DJF, MAM, JJA, SON) - valid_fraction: used for creating sea ice mask (mask_ts_sea_ice = true): fraction of valid time steps required to mask grid cell as valid data - var: short_name of variable to process (default = "" use first variable in variable list)